MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-faq.md

 **What costs are involved in deploying the Commerce evaluation environment on Microsoft Azure via Microsoft Dynamics Lifecycle Services (LCS)?**

-A traditional Dynamics 365 Finance/Dynamics 365 Supply Chain Management/Dynamics 365 Commerce headquarters environment will be hosted in your Azure subscription.
+A traditional Dynamics 365 Finance/Dynamics 365 Supply Chain Management/Dynamics 365 Commerce headquarters demo environment (VM) will be hosted in your Azure subscription.
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate this cost.

 Other components such as Commerce Scale Unit, Commerce site builder, and your e-Commerce site will be available as software as a service (SaaS) and hosted by Microsoft.